ncatlab/nlab-content/pages/1893.md

 +-- {: .num_remark}
 ###### Remark
-The ''heterodox'' generalizes to arbitrary [[Dedekind domain|Dedekind domains]] with finite residue field.
+The "heterodox" generalizes to arbitrary [[Dedekind domain|Dedekind domains]] with finite residue field.

  For instance over $F_p[x]$ (instead of $\mathbb{Z}$), we would look at families of $\psi$-operators indexed by the irreducible monic polynomials $f(x)$, and each $\psi_{f(x)}$ would have to be congruent to the $q$-th power map modulo $f(x)$, where $q$ is the size of $F_p[x]/(f(x))$.
 =--